-The Lower Ark District will work in close collaboration with Fort Lyon Canal farmers to undertake the first phase of the Study.
-The study will also involve cooperation and collaboration with the Fort Lyon Canal Company in undertaking the study and the Division 2 Engineer's Office of the Division of Water Resources.
-After Completion of the first phase and in cooperation with interested parties, Applicant will evaluate whether the results justify pursuing the expanded second phase of the study.
-If justified, Applicant will work with the Division 2 Office in the expanded study's final design, implementation, and in the potential integration of the results of the completed Tailwater Study into the H-I Model and the ISAM.
+The Lower Ark District and the Fort Lyon Rule 10 Association will continue to work in close collaboration to undertake Phase Two of the Tailwater Study, similar to the successful coordination demonstrated in Phase One.
+The study will continue to involve cooperation and collaboration with the Fort Lyon Canal Company and the Division 2 Engineer's Office of the Division of Water Resources.
+Applicants will continue working closely with the Division 2 Engineer's Office in the study's final design, implementation, and in the potential integration of the results into the H-I Model and ISAM.